EdwinAriasRosero/controls/libs/layout/README.md

 1. ea-left-sidebar
 1. ea-right-sidebar

-> Note: All the position section are fixed, by default content has overflow (It can be replaced by styles if needed)
+> Note: All the position sections are fixed, by default content has overflow (It can be replaced by styles if needed)

 ```html
 <ea-layout mode="vertical | horizontal">